Configuration¶

 The default PHAR stub file can be used but Box also propose a couple of options to customize the stub used.

-Stub (stub)
+Stub (stub)¶

-The stub (string|boolean|null default true) setting is used to specify the location of a stub file or if one should be generated:
+The stub (string|boolean|null default true) setting is used to specify the location of a stub file or if one

-• string: Path to the stub file will be used as is inside the PHAR
+string: Path to the stub file will be used as is inside the PHARtrue(default): A new stub will be generatedfalse: The default stub used by the PHAR class will be used

-If a custom stub file is provided, none of the other options (shebang, intercept and alias) are used.
+If a custom stub file is provided, none of the other options (shebang, intercept and

-Shebang (shebang)
+Shebang (shebang)¶

 The shebang (string|false|null) setting is used to specify the shebang line used when generating a new stub.
-By default, this line is used:
+By

 #!/usr/bin/env php